mikepqr/algorithms/6042j/notes/04-numbertheory.md

            = 80

 And the inverse of k mod 300, if it exists, is k^79 mod 300.

+## Formula for φ(n)

+_Theorem_.
+If p1, p2 ... are the _distinct_ primes in then

+    φ(n) = n (1-1/p1) (1-1/p2) ...

+_Proof_. n/pk of the numbers smaller than n are divisible by pk.
+Hence the number divisible by none of the prime factors is n - n/p1 - n/p2 + n/(p1p2) ... where the final term is prevent double counting.
+Then do some arithmetic that is non-obvious to me to get the formula.

 ## Fermat's Little Theorem from Euler's therom